abaoxomtieu/Create-My-Custom-Chatbot/README.md

-# AI Service Roboki Backend
+# AI Service Backend

 ## Overview
-AI Service Roboki is a powerful backend service that enables the creation and management of custom AI chatbots.
+AI Service is a powerful backend service that enables the creation and management of custom AI chatbots.
 The service provides two main functionalities:

 1. **Custom Chatbot Creation**
    - Interactive prompt generation for new chatbots